 If you want to pursue your passions, you must learn to communicate your ideas to people.
 Stop avoiding your weakness and start working on them, it will be a challenging process but for sure you will not regret it.

-To this day, I still go through crazy adrenaline rush before I get on stage, but I learned to canalize it in a way that works to my benefit.
-By coming in with great emotion, preparing in advance, visiting the stage and picturing me in front of the audience, I am able to forecast how I want it to go down.
+To this day, I still go through a crazy adrenaline rush before I get on stage, but I learned to canalize it in a way that works to my benefit.
+By coming in with great emotion, preparing in advance, visiting the stage, and picturing me in front of the audience, I am able to forecast how I want it to go down.

-The last thing that I expected 3 years ago was that I would be delivering a conference on how to engage, motivate and inspire audiences into action… Let me know where your skills take you 😉
+The last thing that I expected 3 years ago was that I would be delivering a conference on how to engage, motivate, and inspire audiences into action… Let me know where your skills take you 😉

 Make sure to share in the comments below your experience with mastering a new skill.
 How about your experience with Public Speaking?
 Would you rather die or simply disappear?